Keats/tera2/MIGRATION.md

 ```
 If you have a variable name that matches the argument (eg `title` in the example), you can use the shorthand approach to save some typing.
 If you look
 at the definition above for `ui.forms.widget` you will see it's using `{{body}}` which is not defined anywhere: Tera will pass the
-component of the body automatically as the `body` variable.
+body of a component automatically as the `body` variable.
 You can of course nest it as much as you want.

 If you are building with something like HTMX you can also re-render a single component from the `Tera` instance.